-p_LSP set of LSPs to be protected; a subset of LSP.
+p\LSP set of LSPs to be protected; a subset of LSP.

-p_LP set of lightpaths to be protected; a subset of LP.

-N_ex [lsp] for each lsp in p_LSP, the set of nodes to be excluded from the route of its protection LSP to respect the protection routing constraints.
+p\LP set of lightpaths to be protected; a subset of LP.
+N\ex [lsp] for each lsp in p\LSP, set of nodes to be excluded from the route of its protection LSP to respect the protection routing constraints.

-N_ex [lp] for each lightpath in LP, the set of nodes to be excluded from its route to respect the protection routing constraints.
-Note, that in general not only protection but also working lightpaths are subject to the protection routing, e.g. to provide disjointness between (corresponding) working and protection LSPs in the physical topology with the single layer survivability.
+$N_ex$ [lp] for each lightpath in LP, set of nodes to be excluded from its route to respect the protection routing constraints.
+Note, that in general not only protection but also working lightpaths are subject to protection routing, in particular, to provide disjointness between (corresponding)